jquery/typesense-minibar/README.md

 ## Browser support

+The below matrix describes support for the _enhanced_ JavaScript experience.
+The basic HTML experience, which falls back to submitting a form to DuckDuckGo, works in all known browsers (including IE 6, IE 5 for Mac, and Netscape Navigator).

 | Browser | Policy | Version
 |--|--|--
 | Firefox | Current and previous version,<br>Current and previous ESR | Firefox 74+ (2020)